 The subject of personal identity is one of the most central and most contested and exciting in philosophy.
 Ever since Locke, psychological and bodily criteria have vied with one another in conflicting accounts of personal identity.
-Carol Rovane argues that, as things stand, the debate is unresolvable since both sides hold coherent positions that our common sense will embrace.
-Our very common sense, she maintains, is conflicted; so any resolution to the debate is bound to be revisionary.
+Carol Rovane argues that, as things stand, the debate is unresolvable since both sides hold coherent positions that our common sense, she maintains, is conflicted; so any resolution to the debate is bound to be revisionary.
 She boldly offers such a revisionary theory of personal identity by first inquiring into the nature of persons.